colepalm/spa-react/README.md

 3. npm install

+4. cd client

+5. npm install

+6. cd ../

-4. npm start
+7. npm start

-5. Navigate to localhost:3000
+8. Navigate to localhost:3000

-6. Survey to your hearts content (or til you are done with the 5 included questions).
+9. Survey to your hearts content (or til you are done with the 5 included questions).
 ```